Let’s travel together.

 “… in less than an hour the House knew that it had witnessed a horrible piece of drama, the sort of astonishing tragedy that makes life a million times stranger and more exaggerated than fiction.”
 (SMH, 29 September 1927, p11)

 Even more shocking for members was that John McGregor collapsed during the condolence speeches for his predecessor Walter Gale, moments after handing the Speaker the papers formally announcing the death of the former Clerk.
-He was taken to Canberra Hospital where he died at 7pm from a cerebral haemorrhage with Sir Neville Howse by his side.
+John McGregor died from a cerebral haemorrhage in Canberra Hospital at 7pm with Sir Neville Howse by his side.

 It was Federal Budget day, but the hearts and minds of the parliamentarians were not with Dr Earle Page or his Budget speech, they were with Mr McGregor, who was lying in hospital with no chance of recovery.
 When Sir Neville Howse returned to the Parliament, his expression said it all.
 He informed the Prime Minister, who then advised the House, that Mr McGregor had died.
 Members stood in silence before the Prime Minister adjourned Parliament out of respect for their esteemed parliamentary servant.